-What is a mobile deposit?
+What is mobile deposit?

 What is a properly endorsed check?

-Next, you’ll need to endorse the back of the check.
-Please sign your name or print your business name on the signature line.
-Below that, write “For mobile deposit to Bluevine only”.
+First, verify that the check is made out to you, the business owner, or the legal business name and is an acceptable check.
+Next, endorse the back of the check by signing your name or printing your business name on the signature line.
+Below that, write “For mobile deposit to Bluevine only.”

 How do I use mobile deposit?